 Markers are simple overlays that are supposed to help you identify different sections of the movie.
 They can be used to mark the start of a new cue while composing, the start or end of a section while conducting.
 They have a start and end timecode.

 Streamer overlays are used to help you find the start of a new cue, the start of a recording take or similar.
 Traditionally, streamers (also often called 'wipes') are colored bars moving across the screen.
 They are usually followed by a flashing circle (the "punch") but this can be disabled in the preferences.
-In ADR Master, there are a variety of settings to customize the visual appearance e.g. the width and height of the streamer bars, the direction of the streamer or the color.
+In Video Slave, there are a variety of settings to customize the visual appearance e.g. the width and height of the streamer bars, the direction of the streamer or the color.
 Please see this article for a detailed explanation of all available settings.

 Flutter events are basically only a series of punches with a short pause in between.
 You can set the number of punches to 1 for just a single punch but also to 3, 5 or 7.
 Flutters can be used as a "visual click" for example to help conductors on tempo changes.